James Davern

-James Edmund Davern, OAM, is an Australian television director, writer, script editor and producer, and founder of production company JNP Productions.
+James Edmund Davern OAM (21 February 1933 - 18 November 2023) was an Australian television director, writer, script editor and producer, and founder of production company JNP Productions.
+He is arguably best known for creating long-running Australian soap A Country Practice.

 Professional career

 Davern was employed as a writer and script editor with Australian Broadcasting Corporation (ABC) television branch in the 1960s.
 He worked as a producer and director in drama and music programmes and was involved in establishing a script production line.

 In 1967, Davern was director and producer of the very first episode of Bellbird, Australia's first successful television soap opera, set in a rural community.